 First Aid Policies, Procedures and Guidelines.

-Like everything, there are policies, procedures, guidelines, and legal aspects of First Aid.
+Like everything, there are policies, procedures, guidelines, and legal aspects in First Aid.
 To be effective and safe when providing First Aid to someone, you should be aware of these policies and procedures.
-Here is a brief overview of some policies and regulations relevant to the provision of First Aid.
-(Reading time around 7 minutes)
+Here's a brief overview of some policies and regulations relevant to providing First Aid.
+(8 minute read)

 Adrian Webb